What Is a Wedding Planner Contract?

 Weddings are an exciting time, but one that’s going to be full of unexpected surprises and changes.
 This type of agreement is going to benefit both parties and protect their interests should any changes need to be made.
 To keep up with these unforeseen circumstances, a wedding planner contract will have to be both detailed and flexible.
 Your entire agreement will represent that and will complement both the needs of the lucky couple and the wedding planner.

-A professional wedding planner contract is going to outline exactly what the wedding planner’s duties are, the payment terms, the desires of both parties and more.
+A professional wedding planner contract is going to outline exactly what the wedding planner’s duties are, the payment terms, the desires of both parties, and more.
 Most importantly, it offers legal protection and assurances around these clauses.
+If your role is more for wedding videography, photography, or makeup, you can use similar templates from Bonsai that have slight adjustments to fit those professions.

 Having a pre-establishment template for a wedding planner contract is a quick and easy solution for drafting up all your requirements in one place.
 Templates are easily editable without much disruption to the entire agreement.